SepehrNorouzi7/LSTM-CNN-GoldForecast/README.md

 ## Overview

-This repository contains a comprehensive implementation of various machine learning and deep learning models for predicting gold prices.
-By leveraging the strengths of LSTM (Long Short-Term Memory) networks and CNNs (Convolutional Neural Networks), this project provides a robust framework for financial time-series forecasting.
+This project is based on the implementation of the <strong>"Gold Price Forecast Based on LSTM-CNN Model"</strong> paper.
+The authors proposed a hybrid model combining Long Short-Term Memory (LSTM) networks and Convolutional Neural Networks (CNN) with an Attention mechanism for financial forecasting.

 ## Key Features